 New tracks coming up from Down Under

-Little Indie casts its ears and eyes over some of the latest sounds to emerge from Down Under.
+Little Indie casts its ears and eyes over more of the latest sounds to emerge recently from Down Under.

 HATCHIE - SURE

 Brisbane's Harriette Pilbeam follows her solo debut single ‘Try’ from earlier in the year with this new shoegaze-esque track.
 The former Go Violets and Babaganouj member's debut EP 'Sugar & Spice' is out next year, before a trip to the US for SXSW in March.

 TWELVE BALLET - AREN'T WE TOO OLD

 Released November 24, the new delicately ethereal electronic synthpop track of velvet vocals and emotive lyrics from Queensland's brother-sister duo, Ben and Samantha Hope.

 Sydney-based dream-electronica newcomer makes an impressive debut with this captivating track of floaty vocals, layered strings and horns.
 "It’s about acceptance of a situation you have no control over," she says of the song.